red-pencil/curriculum-vitae/index.md

 ### Hahaki

-*Hahaki* is postcard customizable system for modern cities.
-It consists of a smartphone application and a printing machine.
+*Hahaki* is a postcard customization system for modern cities.
+It consists of one smartphone application and one printing machine.
 In the app, users can choose to edit the content and pin interesting information on the postcards.
 After customization, users may print them at the print machines placed near the scenic area, and then post.
 It was selected to "City, Museum, Tokyo" Design Exhibition in Tokyo, Japan, in December 2013.

 - Led a group to finish the project.
 - Proposed the concept, and designed the demo, UX and UI of the mobile app and the printer.

 [**[PDF](https://issuu.com/lichaoshen/docs/portfolio3.3re/4)**]

 ### AERO-2013 Racing Car